Exploring Symbols for Meditation

 You may want to create your own mandala.
 The process of drawing, and seeing into the swirls of a mandala has a tendency to draw you in and pull consciousness into an uncommon depth.
 Mandalas are kinda like bulls eyes, or shooting targets.
 Their circular patterns tend to zone in attention that allows the consciousness to focus and get centered.
 This makes mandalas great symbols for visualization and focus.

 Yantras might also provide excellent symbols for meditation.
 They are similar to mandalas in that they are usually circular and promote a sort of spiritual tunnel vision for the viewer.
 Yantras are a geometric embodiment of a god or goddess depending upon its design.
 They are meant to connect the viewer with a deity, arouse spiritual awareness and wrangle concentration into a divine direction.
+Interestingly, mindful practices is especially good for students who are learning to meditate to improve academic performance.

 Other (actual) Symbols for Meditation and Concentration